matthewkeil/homodigit.us/README.md

 # homodigit.us

 Why you ask?
 Where the name comes from is another story entirely but in short this is a tool to help you, my fellow coder, go smoothly down your own path.
-[It didn't hurt when I heard it was google's aptly named](https://blog.risingstack.com/the-history-of-kubernetes/) [borg](https://en.wikipedia.org/wiki/Borg) project that got open-sourced.
+[It didn't hurt to hear it is google's aptly named](https://blog.risingstack.com/the-history-of-kubernetes/) [borg](https://en.wikipedia.org/wiki/Borg) project that got open-sourced.
 [Short is, it went viral... go ahead, click me.](https://www.cncf.io/about/members/) If you did you are probably as blown away as I was.

 This journey started for me because I was attempting to install Neo4j on my local machine to give it a shot.
 I ran into numerous issues due to a Java Runtime dependency conflict.
 That led me to Docker.
 What a *fabulous* and **terrible** tool!
 It sure is nice when it just works.  **However**, if you have ever tried to work with user/disk/file permissions like manually syncing content between the dev folder and the container you will understand the terrible part...
 I was [working on a development tool called docker-development](https://github.com/matthewkeil/docker-development) to help me solve some of these challenges and realized Docker is a mess of pipes, patches, port forwarding, etc. and I was still working on my local machine.
 Over numerous hours googling for solutions, I ran across this Kubernetes thing over and over.
 I realized the goal of Kubernetes was to do container orchestration, precisely my aim.
-But, but the api is daunting.

 [The Cloud Native Computing Foundation](https://www.cncf.io) develops and manages all of what we are going to use.
 Which means it is as awesome as the combined budget of the [sponsor lineup which is like infinite.](https://www.cncf.io/about/members/) They want, nay expect, this stuff to just work.
 A note on longevity and developer fatigue.
 If you read the sponsers list see forward is this becomes the defacto standard or they all, like that whole long list, moves on and the projects go dark.
 It's not a single company like Facebook chooses to stop supporting React.
 Nor is it like one company doing the ultimate breaking change with Angular 1/2.
 Both of those sentences will one-day lend themselves to their own blog post I suppose.
 For now we will move on to what we will accomplish.